bic-berkeley/psych-214-fall-2016/whole_image_statistics.rst

 We now have a very large number of t statistics and p values.
 We want to find to control the family-wise error rate, where the "family" is the set of all of the voxel t tests / p values.
-See: `Bonferonni correction`_.
+See: `Bonferroni correction`_.

 We start with the Šidák correction, that gives the correct threshold when all the test are independent: